Downtime Tracking: 5 Steps To Harness Your Data’s Potential

 It is possible to track downtime manually, but manual data is usually not accurate and it is difficult to use in a timely manner.
 For example, operators aren’t good time keepers.
 They are busy trying to resolve the problem and get the machine running, so the total downtime duration is a guess that is often inaccurate.
 It is easy to think you were down for an hour when maybe it was only half an hour.
 How many times have you been at work and thought it must be almost lunch time, and when you look at the clock it was only 10 a.m.?

 Additionally, manual data can get incorrectly transcribed or lost and it can be difficult to compile accurately.
-When events go unassigned it is difficult to know what to work on, but inaccurate machine data also can be even worse.
+When events go unassigned, it is difficult to know what to work on, but inaccurate machine data can also be even worse.
 An operator might also document an inaccurate time on purpose to hide excessive downtime.

 Alarm list screen to view current and past alarms based on priority.
 The main screen is the acknowledge screen for users to assign reasons or comments for the alarm.

-Easily manage and prioritize downtime events with alarm list, allowing users to view, acknowledge, and assign reasons or comments to both current and past alarms, streamlining your automated downtime tracking and monitoring process.
+Easily manage and prioritize downtime events with an alarm list, allowing users to view, acknowledge, and assign reasons or comments to both current and past alarms, streamlining your automated downtime tracking and monitoring process.

 1. Create Meaningful Events

-Ultimately, you want to know if your machine is running or not, but it is helpful to subdivide machine downtime tracking, and capture additional machine states.
+Ultimately, you want to know if your machine is running or not, but it is helpful to subdivide machine downtime tracking and capture additional machine states.
 The key states are:

 • Running – the machine is producing product